shinefrequency/rapidquery/README.md

 # INNER JOIN "employees" AS "mgr" ON "emp"."manager_id" = "mgr"."id"
 ```

-As you saw, it's more simple.
+As you saw, it's much simpler.

 ### Performance
 #### Benchmarks